pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

 ###Preparing for STM32 microcontroller for firmware flashing

-There are two option for flashing the firmware.
+There are three options for flashing the firmware.
 The first (and strongly recommended) is flashing it while it is plugged into and powered by the transmitter.
 The second is flashing it out of the transmitter (the power is supplied by the 3.3V FTDI cable).
 The second option is very risky because if the 3.3V bridge jumper is not removed after flashing it will fry your RF module - **you have been warned**.
+The third is preparing the board for flashing with a USB cable.

+The third method is definitely the easiest in the long-term, but it does require setting up the bootloader on the STM32 MCU.

 ####Option 1: Flashing with Tx power